...

 My lunch of kimchi and chicken nuggets at the on-mountain Valley Hub.

-It also has basic but solid Western and Korean ski resort food offerings.
-I don’t think I’ve had ski area chicken nuggets since my days as a young ski racer back in Colorado—though those didn’t come with a side of kimchi!
+Valley Hub serves basic but solid Western and Korean resort fare.
+I hadn’t had ski-area chicken nuggets since my ski racing days in Colorado—but these came with a side of kimchi!

-The Mountain Hub features a variety of dining options, including a food court with different vendors offering everything from hearty meals to quick bites.
+For more variety, Mountain Hub offers a range of dining choices, including a food court with different vendors serving everything from hearty meals to quick snacks.

 Snow Conditions

-That said, for South Korea, I’ve had some of my best snow days at High 1 Resort, likely due to its location in Gangwon Province.
+That said, for South Korea, I’ve had some of my best snow days at High 1 Resort, likely thanks to its location in Gangwon Province.

-I’ve skied at High 1 numerous times and have never had a bad day.
-While the advanced/expert runs can get a bit icy, so you’ll want to use some caution, generally speaking, High 1 offers some of the best snow conditions in South Korea.
+I’ve skied here numerous times, and I’ve yet to have a bad day.
+While advanced and expert runs can get a bit icy, which calls for some caution, High 1 generally offers some of the best snow conditions in South Korea.

-At a minimum, you can expect well-groomed runs.
-At best, you might find snow like what you see in the picture below.
+At the very least, you can expect well-groomed runs.
+On good days, you might even find snow as good as what you see in the picture below.

 Snow conditions at High Resort are some of the best in South Korea.

-Of course, this will vary, depending on the time of year.
-Your safest bet for good snow conditions is between December and February.
+Of course, conditions vary depending on the time of year.
+For your best chance at good snow, plan your trip between December and February.

-If you’re heading to High 1 and don’t have your own gear, don’t worry—you can rent everything you need right at the base or in one of the nearby towns.
+If you’re heading to High 1 and don’t have your own gear, don’t worry—you can rent everything you need either at the resort base or in one of the nearby towns.

-If you’re not too concerned about the quality of the equipment, like my beginner wife, the resort rentals will do just fine.
-But if you’re a bit more of a gear snob, like yours truly, you might want to explore the rental shops in town for potentially higher-quality options.
+For beginners, like my wife, the resort rentals work just fine.
+But if you’re particular about your gear quality, like me, you might want to check out the rental shops in town, where you can often find better options.

 High 1 Resort has rentals for skis, snowboards, and all the gear you might need.